WillSmartYubico/caniauthenticate/_features/user-verification.md

 ---
-title: "User Presence"
+title: "User Verification"
-description: "First introduced as part of U2F, user presence indicates a user interacted with a FIDO authenticator.
-User presence is a mandatory feature for all FIDO authenticators."
+description: "First introduced as part of FIDO2, user verification indicates a user verified their ownership of a FIDO authenticator by entering a PIN in the client or otherwise activating the authenticator with a PIN or biometric.
+User presence is a mandatory feature for all FIDO2 authenticators."
-category: ctap1
+category: ctap2
-keywords: u2f, up
+keywords: uv, clientpin
 last_test_date: "2024-05-07"
 test_url: "/tests/template.html"
 test_results_url: ""